ChrisHIV/teaching/README.md

 * Our group's agent-based model of SARS-CoV-2 epidemics and interventions [here](https://twitter.com/ChrisWymant/status/1308751845997903881)
 * Why science is easier than politics [here](https://twitter.com/ChrisWymant/status/1154710730526117889)
 * A pet hate: academics leveraging/harnessing things left, right and centre instead of _using_ them [here](https://twitter.com/ChrisWymant/status/1082201811640086528)
-* Really funny linux jokes [here](https://twitter.com/ChrisWymant/status/974329420180803584) and [here](https://twitter.com/ChrisWymant/status/950682089313259521)
+* Really funny jokes about the command line [here](https://twitter.com/ChrisWymant/status/974329420180803584) and [here](https://twitter.com/ChrisWymant/status/950682089313259521)

 Acknowledgement: I wrote the above while funded by ERC Advanced Grant PBDR-339251 and a Li Ka Shing Foundation grant, both awarded to [Christophe Fraser](https://www.bdi.ox.ac.uk/Team/christophe-fraser).

-Some explanatory things other people wrote that I recommend:
+### Explanatory things that other people wrote that I recommend:
 * Read [this](http://www.amazon.co.uk/The-Elements-Style-William-Strunk/dp/020530902X) if you write in English.
 Read [this](https://www.amazon.co.uk/Politics-English-Language-Penguin-Classics/dp/0141393068) if you write in order to make a point.
 * Read [this](http://www.damtp.cam.ac.uk/user/tong/talks/talk.pdf) if you give talks.
 * Read [this](https://doi.org/10.1371/journal.pcbi.1005510) if you're a scientist using a computer.